Holy Immanuel, Fauls:

 This grouping encompasses one Market Town (Whitchurch with a population of around 10,000) and two more rural parishes which cover a large area and have a total population of approximately 1,260.
 The parishes are quite distinct: the parish of Tilstock is three miles to the south of Whitchurch and Fauls is another 4 miles south, just off the A41.

 The three parishes combined have two CoE Primary Schools, one CoE Infant and Nursery School and one CoE Junior School.
 Each school holds regular services in its local church.
-Also, in Whitchurch, there are two additional schools: Sir John Talbot’s (SJT) Secondary School and a private primary: the White House School.
+Also, in Whitchurch, there is Sir John Talbot’s (SJT) Secondary School.
 Links are good with all the schools.
 Whitchurch Junior and Whitchurch Infant Academies are federated and belong to St Barts MAT.
 Lower Heath (Fauls) and Tilstock Primary schools, together with SJT, belong to the Marches MAT.

 The opportunities taken in working together have been fruitful for clergy, lay leaders and the congregations of our three parishes: